sarkershantonu/sarkershantonu.github.io/notes/courses/java-for-testers.md

     - A complete CI/CD with Own Jenkins : 8 hr : HandsOn

 # Java & History
+- Why Java?
+How it came it in picture
+- History of OOP
 # Keywords

 - abstract : OOP